Carrots

 Application Tips:

-• Apply the fertilizer evenly around the base of the plants and water thoroughly to help the nutrients reach the roots.
+• Apply fertilizer evenly and water thoroughly to move nutrients into the root zone.

 Additional Tips: